OPCFoundation/UA-IIoT-StarterKit/docs/setup/raspberrypi/README.md

 Before proceeding to the next step please ensure you have installed the latest version of Raspberry Pi OS (32-bit) on the device and have network connectivity between the development machine and the Raspberry Pi.

-### <a name='4'>Install .NET Core on the Raspberry Pi</a>
+### <a name='4'>Install .NET on the Raspberry Pi</a>
-The samples require .NET Core 3.1 which can be downloaded from: [https://dotnet.microsoft.com/download/dotnet/3.1](https://dotnet.microsoft.com/download/dotnet/3.1).
+The samples require .NET 5.0 which can be downloaded from: [https://dotnet.microsoft.com/download/dotnet/](https://dotnet.microsoft.com/download/dotnet/).

-Download the latest “Arm32” binaries for the .NET Core 3.1 SDK.
+Download the latest “Arm32” binaries for the .NET Core 5.0 SDK.
 Note that if you are not using a Raspberry Pi you must download the image that matches your platform.

 The default location for downloads when using the Raspberry Pi web browser is ~/Downloads.